jhvanderschee/hugobricks/content/en/docs/bricks/_index.md

 weight: 2
 ---

 You might wonder what the difference is between a Hugo 'shortcode' and a Hugo 'brick'.
 Shortcodes are placing reusable content in a kind of 'inline' way (say in between two paragraphs).
 An example of a shortcode is a video.
 Bricks are complete sets of content.
-An example of a shortcode is a call-to-action brick.
+An example of a shortcode is a 'Call to action brick'.
 Below you find a list of available bricks.

 {{< subpages >}}

+### Stacking bricks

-An example of a page with three bricks looks like this:
+An example of a page with three bricks, stacked on top of each other, looks like this:

 ```
 ---